Skip to main content

 What happens if your mattress is too soft?
 Here are some of the most common issues people face when their mattress is too soft:

-How Long Do Plush Mattresses Last?
+How Long Do Plush and Firm Mattresses Last?

 • You have breathing problems while you’re sleeping: If you experience breathing difficulties, allergies, or respiratory issues that seem to worsen during sleep, it could be an indication of allergen or irritant buildup within the mattress.